TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/_index.md

 ---
-title: Build a YugabyteDB application using YEDIS
+title: Build a ZNbaseDB application using YEDIS
 headerTitle: Build an application using YEDIS
 linkTitle: Build an application
 description: Client drivers
-headcontent: Use your favorite programming language to build a YugabyteDB application that interacts using YEDIS.
+headcontent: Use your favorite programming language to build a ZNbaseDB application that interacts using YEDIS.
 image: /images/section_icons/develop/api-icon.png
 menu:
   stable: